 This year has been busy with our 10th in-person Canterbury Tech Summit held at the new Te Pae convention centre, CIO summit in Auckland this year and sponsor of the same event 12 months ago (in Canterbury for the first time in a while).

 The Tech Summit is an annual highlight for us and this year with the new space and room for fun, we added a little Shuffleboard competition for those that were keen.
 It was great to see the Tech community all in one place again (post Covid).

 In late 2013, we launched the first South Island Hacktivate event ‘Mile High’ (in conjunction with Orion Health) and brought together the local technology industry in a competitive programming competition.
 This event welcomed professionals and students alike to join in a festive night of fun and competitive software development and most importantly engaged professionals and students in networking.

-In 2016 we also hosted and sponsored the Canterbury Women in Tech meet-up, hosting a panel discussion on mentoring which resulted in a formal mentoring programme being born.
+We have also hosted and sponsored the Canterbury Women in Tech meet-up, hosting a panel discussion on mentoring which resulted in a formal mentoring programme being born.

 Sourced has encouraged the early development of skilled IT people.
 We have been key sponsors of Code Club Aotearoa, a national movement bringing primary school students together to learn software development.

 In 2015, Sourced was a program sponsor of Christchurch’s Lightning Lab Digital New Zealand’s premier business accelerator programme that supports, and invests in, early-stage entrepreneurs and their tech startups.
 The first series was held in late 2015 with highly successful results in helping high-growth startups to excel in their markets.